libranet/minimal-github-project/docs/readme.md

 ## General naming conventions
  - use lowercase for filenames whenever possible.
 No need to SHOUT!
- - always use a proper file-extension, no README, but readme.md
+ - always use a proper file-extension.
+Not *README*, but *readme.md*.
- - Avoid polluting the root of your project-directory.
+ - Avoid polluting the root of your project-directory with file that are not required to be in the root.
  - Only keep files in the root if there are really required there.
  - *.yaml* is the official file-extension for YAML-files.